farhanaahmed/kotlin-lotto/README.md

 This is a **Kotlin** project for building a simple lottery ticket machine.
 The application allows users to purchase lotto tickets, enter winning numbers (6 digits separated by comma) and a bonus number, generate the appropriate number of Lotto tickets and check winning results.

+To complete this project, I have used **TDD** and **Pair Programming**.

+I’m still quite new to both TDD and pair programming, but I’d say they were really valuable experiences for me.

+With Test-Driven Development, it was honestly a bit hard at first.
+Writing the tests before writing the actual logic felt unnatural and slower than I expected.
+But as I kept going, I realized it gave me a much clearer direction and helped me avoid overcomplicating my code.
+It made me think more precisely about what the code should do before jumping into implementation, which I found really helpful.

+Pair programming was also something I hadn’t really done in this way before, especially sharing a single laptop and constantly switching roles.
+At first, it was a bit intimidating, but I quickly saw how useful it was.
+It pushed me to explain my thought process clearly and think critically about decisions in real-time.
+I also learned a lot just by watching how my pair approached problems differently.

+Overall, both practices challenged me, but in a very positive way.
+I feel like I grew a lot from them and want to keep improving in both areas.

 ---

 ## Features